I don’t believe in luck. It’s persistence, hard work and not forgetting your dream. – Janet Jackson

 I’m not a purist and I accept the reality of headphones on the trail, but I am happy hearing the wind, the water, the bees and the birds.
 I think we’d all talk to each other more too and not grunt while passing.

-The terrain is misleading and there is no way to tell of a huge descent then ascent to get to this place.
+The terrain is misleading and there is no way to tell if that it was a huge descent then another ascent to get to this place.
 I pack up and sidle the ridge-line on one side then the other, with more spectacular views of the perfect isosceles triangle of Jefferson.
 I enter another burn area sweeping down into the valley, all silver trunks.
 I’m awestruck with this incredible vista, austere and grimly frozen.
 I wonder how long these trees lived, how hot was the fire to kill them all and how long will they stand here.

 From here, I can see Three-Fingered Jack, a huge rock monolith, and also the Two Sisters, snowy and flirty, two heads cocked to opposite sides.
 The only sound are my sneakers on crunchy pumice gravel and my breath.